Dozens evicted from overpass homeless camp resettle in Turlock parks

 Dozens of homeless people evicted from an encampment under a Turlock overpass last week have resettled in the city’s parks.
 The change has caused friction between the homeless and city officials at one park in particular.

-At least 30 people are staying in and around Broadway Park, a high visibility park between N. Broadway and North First Street near downtown and just two blocks from the Turlock Police Department.
+At least 30 people are staying in and around Broadway Park, a high-visibility park between North Broadway and North First Street near downtown and just two blocks from the Turlock Police Department.

-The city in September suspended its “unlawful camping” ordinance in response to the the 9th U.S. Circuit Court of Appeals decision that says prosecuting people for sleeping outdoors when there are not enough shelter beds or alternatives amounts to cruel and unusual punishment.
+The city in September suspended its “unlawful camping” ordinance in response to a 9th U.S. Circuit Court of Appeals decision that says prosecuting people for sleeping outdoors when there are not enough shelter beds or alternatives amounts to cruel and unusual punishment.

 The police department is, however, utilizing two other city ordinances, which the homeless say is intended to drive them from the parks and they have nowhere else to go.